Canon G16 vs Sony A6300

 It is notable that the A6300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G16 does not feature such a mic input.

-The G16 is a recent model that features in the current product line-up of Canon.
-In contrast, the A6300 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
+Both the G16 and the A6300 have been discontinued, but can regularly be found used on ebay.
+The A6300 was replaced by the Sony A6500, while the G16 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon G16 or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G16: